wp-plugins/zopim-live-chat/readme.txt

 = 1.2.2 =
 * adds User Capability levels, allowing non-admins to use the plugin admin interface
-* Users can use add the following code
+* Admins can use add the following code
 	$role = get_role( 'editor' ); $role->add_cap( 'access_zopim' );
 to their themes, or use the Members plugin (http://wordpress.org/extend/plugins/members/) to give roles the 'access_zopim' capability.

 = 1.2.1 =
 * Uses wordpress http api for better linkup support with multiple transports